By Rosa Elena Torres | We move on up with Raúl Guzmán, a talented young racer from Mexico!

 What’s your recipe for finding sponsors?

-Good results on track, in the press, and on social media is what helps most when finding sponsors.
+Good results on the track, in the press, and on social media is what helps most when finding sponsors.
 Simple as that.
 After all this, you need to talk honestly with potential companies to see what you can offer to suit their needs and what they can offer to help you as a racer.

-Good results on track, in the press, and on social media is what helps most when finding sponsors.
+Good results on the track, in the press, and on social media is what helps most when finding sponsors.
 Simple as that.

 And how do you deal with the competition on the track?

 Competition has been in my blood since I was really young; in the track, it’s been the same as in life.
 For sure it is something that you need to deal with since you are a kid in karting.
 For me, competition makes me feel as if I’m having fun.
-I love competition and I especially enjoy racing against other challenging drivers.
+I love the competition and I especially enjoy racing against other challenging drivers.